LVMH aims to restore Tiffany's sparkle with $16.2 billion takeover

 LVMH has no short term plans to shake-up management at Tiffany, where ex-Bulgari executive Alessandro Bogliolo is now CEO, Arnault said, though he didn’t rule out changes in the longer term.

+Citi and JPMorgan advised LVMH, while Centerview Partners and Goldman Sachs worked with Tiffany.

-Reporting by Sarah White and Sudip Kar-Gupta; editing by Jason Neely, Mark Potter and Josephine Mason
+Reporting by Sarah White and Sudip Kar-Gupta; Editing by Josephine Mason and Mark Potter